JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-discover-project.md

 Here, the gray blocks at the bottom are platform-specific source sets.
 Target labels are omitted for clarity.

 The `appleMain` block is an intermediate source set created by Kotlin for sharing code compiled to Apple-specific targets.
 The `appleMain` source set compiles to only Apple targets.
-Kotlin allows using Apple-specific APIs in `appleMain`, and you can add the `randomUUID()` function here.
+Therefore, Kotlin allows using Apple-specific APIs in `appleMain`, and you can add the `randomUUID()` function here.

 > See [Hierarchical project structure](multiplatform-hierarchy.md) to find